Mastigamoeba: Description

-Mastigamoeba are characterized as amoeboid flagellates with hyaline cytoplasm.
-The hyaline cytoplasm is clear.
+Mastigamoeba are characterized as amoeboid flagellates with hyaline (clear) cytoplasm.
 Mastigamoeba are polymorphic; they switch between multiple morphologies throughout their life cycles.
 They can exist as amoeboid flagellates, aflagellate amoebae, multinucleate amoebae, and as cysts.

 Mastigamoeba are divided into two main clades.
 Clade A includes those species that are large with a broader and larger flagellum (e.g., M. balamuthi).
 Clade B includes those that are smaller, with narrow flagella (e.g., M. simplex).
 Uroids are present in Type A species, whereas Type B species feature a trailing pseudopod instead.
-Type A species typically grow to 200 µm in length, and Type B species are typically smaller than 80 µm in length.
-The flagellum ranges in length from 10 µm to 60 µm.
+Type A species typically grow to 200 μm in length, and Type B species are typically smaller than 80 μm in length.
+The flagellum ranges in length from 10 μm to 60 μm.

 The singular flagellum is composed of a 9 + 2 microtubule structure.
 The flagellar apparatus consists of a single basal body, from which the flagellum arises.
 There is a microtubular cone that directly connects the flagellar apparatus to the nucleus.
 In Type A species, this cone is wide, and arises from the base and the lateral ends of the basal body.
 In Type B species, this cone is narrow, and arises only from the base of the basal body.
 The flagellar apparatus is positioned anteriorly and aids in movement.

 The exterior of the cell is covered in a thin, unevenly distributed layer of organic filamentous material.
-These filaments run parallel to the cell and are 1 µm at their thickest point.
+These filaments run parallel to the cell and are 1 μm at their thickest point.
 The chemical composition of this extracellular covering is unknown.
 Some Mastigamoeba have spines distributed irregularly around the cell.
 These spines are hollow, and their composition is unknown.
 The organic layer sometimes contains symbionts of prokaryotic origin.
 The identity and relationship of these symbionts is unknown.